 The Town is a defendant in two lawsuits brought in the Connecticut courts, Baker v.
 Town of Cheshire, S.C.
 No. 18644, and Ugrin v.
 Town of Cheshire, S.C.
 No. 18643, both of which are putative class actions.
 The plaintiffs claim damages and seek remediation of their properties due to the alleged failure of the Town to warn the plaintiffs of long-abandoned 19th Century underground mining operations conducted in the Town.
 The plaintiffs claim that a municipality can be found liable in negligence for failure to warn of the mines and for nuisance for mines it did not create.
-The Superior Court rejected these theories in these cases, and held that the Town did not violate the Connecticut Unfair Trade Practices Act because it did not engage in "trade or commerce."
-The plaintiffs have appealed, and the Town intends to vigorously defend the Superior Court's decisions.
+The Superior Court rejected these theories in these cases, and held that the Town did not violate the Connecticut Unfair Trade Practices Act ("CUTPA") because it did not engage in "trade or commerce."
+Although the plaintiffs appealed the decisions of the Superior Court, they have chosen not to pursue their appeals as to the CUTPA claims.
+The Town intends to vigorously defend the remaining portions of the Superior Court's decisions.
 Although the ultimate disposition of these lawsuits is uncertain, it is the Town Attorney's opinion that it is unlikely that the lawsuits will ultimately result in judgments against the Town that would materially adversely affect its financial condition.
 If adverse decisions were entered against the Town, the Town would expect to issue bonds to finance any monetary damages in excess of its insurance coverage.